shivanshdave/2020-432/classes/class08/README.md

     - I've added a new Chapter 8, and moved back the old chapters on logistic regression and called them Chapters 9 and 10.
     - I've added a new Chapter 11, focused on some prostate cancer data and cross-validation methods, so that's directly relevant today.
 I also threw in a little bit of robust linear modeling.
     - I've added a new Chapter 12, which uses the best subsets approach we used in Class 07.
-    - I've added a new Chapter 13, which covers some of the material on non-linearity we'll discuss in Class 09.
+    - I've added new Chapters 13 and 14, which cover material on incorporating non-linearity we'll discuss in Classes 09 and 10.
+    - I've also posted a draft of Chapter 15, about ridge regression and the lasso, but I may drop that later or change it substantially.
 4. I've posted [slides for Classes 9 and 10](https://github.com/THOMASELOVE/2020-432/tree/master/classes), if you want to see where we're going next in class.
 5. No Minute Paper today.
 Sorry.